Ramit2020/Nitro-M/README.md

 - From this tool you can delete your old metasploit-framework from your termux application easyli.

 __Delete script__ :
-- From this option you can delete m-wiz tool from your termux in one click.
+- From this option you can delete Nitro-M tool from your termux in one click.

 __Update script__ :
-- From this option you can update m-wiz tool if updates are available for that.
+- From this option you can update Nitro-M tool if updates are available for that.

 __About__ :
 - From this option you can read about author.